Scheduled MonumentsEnglandHerstmonceux Castle

 What is Herstmonceux Castle?

-Herstmonceux Castle is a fifteenth-century brick-built fortress constructed by Sir Roger de Fiennes between 1441 and 1447, located in East Sussex.
+Herstmonceux Castle is a brick-built fortress constructed in 1441 by Sir Roger de Fiennes, representing one of the earliest and most impressive examples of large-scale brick construction in England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002298.

 Who is responsible for protecting Herstmonceux Castle?